react4j/react4j/docs/faq.md

 ## Arez Integration

+**WARNING**: This section is no longer up to date.
+We hope to fix this in the medium term.

 ### Which components should extend ReactArezComponent?

 Any component that uses arez observable properties or computed properties within the `render()` method should